hannutt/LearnLanguages/README.md

 DATA VISUALIZATION

 The application stores the incorrect and correct answers in two state variables.
 The user can choose whether he wants to see the results in text or visually.
-The visualization is made with Google charts and the correct and incorrect answers are shown in two different Cauge charts
+The visualization is done with Google charts and the right and wrong answers are shown in a Cauge chart or a pie chart depending on the user's choice.

+The user makes a selection by clicking on a checkbox, both checkboxes have their own value property, the value of one property is "Gauge" and the value of the other is "PieChart".

+After selecting the checkbox, the value of the "value" property is sent using the onChange event handler to a function that displays the Google Chart component and gives the value of the selected checkbox to the chartType property of the Chart component.

 SAVE & CONTINUE LATER